JustinGOSSES/repo_data_experiment/README.md

 # repo_data_experiment
-An experiment for grabbing repository data in preparation for analysis of the type of open source repositories an organization has under it.

-There are two potential uses of data in this repository:
-1. Used in a Houston Data Visualization meetup Data Jam
-2. Gathering public data for a potential future talk on repository cohorts.
+This repository was an experiment for grabbing metadata about open source code repositories across entire GitHub organizations with the idea that the data could be used as the dataset of a Houston Data Visualization meetup Saturday data jam, which it was on Saturday February 17th, 2024.

+## Structure of this repository
+At a high level this repository is broken into 3 parts:
+1. The `data` directory holds the collected data.
+2. The `src` directory holds the python code used to harvest the data via the Ecosyste.ms API.
+3. The `framework` directory holds a quick experiment using the new Observable Framework library to create a static page that visualizes the data briefly.

+There's also a index.html at the top level for quickly inspecting the data CSVs.

 ## Data